FilipPaskalev/Password-generator/README.md

 - Why should my password be random?
 - Why should my password be unique?

+## Tools and extensions

+### Prettier

+[Prettier](https://prettier.io/) is an opinionated code formatter.
+It enforces a consistent style by parsing your code and re-printing it with its own rules that take the maximum line length into account, wrapping code when necessary.

+### VSCode

+[Visual Studio Code](https://code.visualstudio.com/) is a lightweight but powerful source code editor which runs on your desktop and is available for Windows, macOS and Linux.
+It comes with built-in support for JavaScript, TypeScript and Node.js and has a rich ecosystem of extensions for other languages and runtime (such as C++, C#, Java, Python, PHP, Go, .NET).

+### VS Code Counter

+[VS Code extension](https://marketplace.visualstudio.com/items?itemName=uctakeoff.vscode-counter) counts blank lines, comment lines, and physical lines of source code in many programming languages.
+This extension uses other language extensions to determine the line of code.
+Therefore, you may need to install the language extension to support a new language.
+Conversely, as the number of language extensions increases, the range of support for this feature also increases.

 ## Statistics

 Total : 7 files,  388 codes, 45 comments, 112 blanks, all 545 lines